-Right-click on Brunei (Cell B6).
+Right-click on the text Brunei in cell B6.
 Notice that, as well as the shortcut menu (see sidebar), you now get an even better Mini Toolbar with a few extra buttons.

 - 11 Remove the underline from Qatar using a shortcut key. - 1.
-Click once on Qatar (cell B2). - Press the <Ctrl>+ keys on the keyboard to remove the underline.
+Click once on the text Qatar in cell B2. - 2.
+Press the <Ctrl>+ keys on the keyboard to remove the underline.